Strontium aluminate: Properties

 The most described type is the stoichiometric green-emitting (approx. 530 nm) Eu(2+):SrAl2O4.
 Eu(2+),Dy(3+),B:SrAl2O4 shows significantly longer afterglow than the europium-only doped material.
 The Eu2+ dopant shows high afterglow, while Eu3+ has almost none.
 Polycrystalline Mn:SrAl12O19 is used as a green phosphor for plasma displays, and when doped with praseodymium or neodymium it can act as a good active laser medium.
 Sr0.95Ce0.05Mg0.05Al11.95O19 is a phosphor emitting at 305 nm, with quantum efficiency of 70%.
 Several strontium aluminates can be prepared by the sol-gel process.

 The wavelengths produced depend on the internal crystal structure of the material.
 Slight modifications in the manufacturing process (the type of reducing atmosphere, small variations of stoichiometry of the reagents, addition of carbon or rare-earth halides) can significantly influence the emission wavelengths.

 Strontium aluminate phosphor is usually fired at about 1250 °C, though higher temperatures are possible.
 Subsequent exposure to temperatures above 1090 °C is likely to cause loss of its phosphorescent properties.
 At higher firing temperatures, the Sr3Al2O6 undergoes transformation to SrAl2O4.

 Cerium and manganese doped strontium aluminate (Ce,Mn:SrAl12O19) shows intense narrowband (22 nm wide) phosphorescence at 515 nm when excited by ultraviolet radiation (253.7 nm mercury emission line, to lesser degree 365 nm).
 It can be used as a phosphor in fluorescent lamps in photocopiers and other devices.
 A small amount of silicon substituting the aluminium can increase emission intensity by about 5%; the preferred composition of the phosphor is Ce0.15Mn0.15:SrAl11Si0.75O19.

 However, the material has high hardness, causing abrasion to the machinery used in processing it; manufacturers frequently coat the particles with a suitable lubricant when adding them to a plastic.
 Coating also prevents the phosphor from water degradation over time.

 The glow intensity depends on the particle size; generally, the bigger the particles, the better the glow.

+Strontium aluminate is insoluble in water and has an approximate pH of 8 (very slightly basic).